robtweed/global_storage/Key_Value.md

 You can hopefully see how you could also retrieve all the list values in reverse order, by starting at the *lastNode* and then using each node's *previousNode* pointer until the *firstNode* is reached.

+## Node Numbers Do Not Have Any Meaning

 So far in this example, a linked list seems like overkill, since we only have node numbers 1 and 2 - couldn't we have just retrieved them consecutively?
 The answer is no, and it's easiest demonstrated by adding a new, third, value to the List, only this time adding it to the start of the List.
 This would result in this structure: